A Team Approach to Care

 Since a cystectomy and Neobladder procedure often involves removing surrounding pelvic organs, such as the prostate in men, and the uterus, fallopian tubes, and ovaries in women, the recovery process will vary from patient to patient.
 Patients may need to spend up to two or three weeks in the hospital to avoid any possible complications as well as to provide assistance with the process of using the Neobladder.

 It may take several months for patients to regain their strength and return to normal activities, such as driving, going back to work, and exercising.
 During the first few weeks at home, patients will have a catheter to assist with urination as the body continues to heal.
-Once the catheter is removed, patients will be instructed on how to use the new bladder.
-Initially, the Neobladder will have to be emptied every one to three hours, gradually building up over time as the bladder capacity increases.
+After the removal of the catheter, medical professionals will provide patients with instructions on how to utilize the new bladder.
+In the beginning, individuals will need to empty the Neobladder every one to three hours.
+This frequency will gradually increase as the bladder capacity grows.

 In some cases, patients may have to use a catheter each time they need to empty their bladder in order to ensure that there is no residual urine remaining.
-If the bladder is not completely drained, it could result in urinary tract infections or kidney or bladder stones.
+Failure to fully drain the bladder could lead to urinary tract infections or the formation of kidney or bladder stones.

 What are the Advantages and Disadvantages of a Neobladder?

-As with any surgical procedure, there are pros and cons to consider, especially if an organ is completely removed.
+As with any surgical procedure, individuals should consider both advantages and disadvantages, particularly when contemplating the complete removal of an organ.
 The Neobladder is preferable for many patients because it most closely mimics the normal urination process and protects the kidneys from infection or kidney stones.
 However, recovering from the Neobladder operation can be lengthy and result in urinary leakage and regular self-catheterization.

 It is important to discuss your concerns and whether you are a viable candidate for a Neobladder with the skilled urologists at Comprehensive Urology.